sajfb/sajfb/README.md

 ## Completed Projects

 ### AI-Powered Digital Twin Replicas for Bioreactors at [Aropha](https://github.com/Aropha)
-At Aropha, I led the development of digital twins for bioreactors which were high-fidelity virtual replicas that enabled accurate performance prediction, real-time process monitoring, and data-driven decision-making in dynamic bioproduction workflows.
-By integrating state-of-the-art AI with bioprocess engineering, our approach enhanced process control, reduced experimental costs, and accelerated optimization.
+At Aropha, I led the development of digital twins for bioreactors which were high-fidelity virtual replicas that enabled accurate performance prediction, real-time process monitoring, and data-driven decision-making in dynamic bioprocess workflows.
+By integrating state-of-the-art AI with bioprocess engineering, our approach enhanced process control, reduced experimental costs, and accelerated process optimization.

-Explore our [**digital twin platform**](https://ai.aropha.com) for batch processing AI-powered simulations.
+Explore Aropha's [**AI-powered simulations platform**](https://ai.aropha.com) for batch processing and core engine of the digital twins.

 ### Mass Spectrometry Data Processing Workflows
 At the [Integrated Data Science Laboratory for Metabolomics and Exposomics](https://github.com/idslme), I developed an end-to-end untargeted metabolomics workflow to efficiently process and annotate large-scale mass spectrometry data.
 This workflow minimizes reliance on purely data-driven methods by leveraging stable isotopic principles that underpin biochemistry and organic chemistry.